 Step 4: Hydrating mist or toner

 - What is it?
 A hydrating mist or toner marks the end of your nighttime cleansing routine.
-Look out for humectant ingredients — lactic acid, hyaluronic acid, and glycerine — to really give skin a moisture boost.
+DermNet NZ says you should look out for humectant ingredients — lactic acid, hyaluronic acid, and glycerine — to really give skin a moisture boost.

 - How to use it: Spritz mists over your face.
 For toners, apply the product to a cotton pad and swipe over the skin.